EricThomson/PySideSummer/Chapter6/usefulStuff.md

     ###Menubars and toolbars
     	Qt implements menus in PySide.QtGui.QMenu and PySide.QtGui.QMainWindow keeps them in a PySide.QtGui.QMenuBar .
 PySide.QtGui.QAction s are added to the menus, which display them as menu items.
-You can add new menus to the main windowís menu bar by calling menuBar() , which returns the PySide.QtGui.QMenuBar for the window, and then add a menu with QMenuBar.addMenu().
+You can add new menus to the main window‚Äôs menu bar by calling menuBar() , which returns the PySide.QtGui.QMenuBar for the window, and then add a menu with QMenuBar.addMenu().